IndrajeetPatil/ggstatsplot/paper/paper.md

 # Summary

 # Statement of Need

+Recent meta-research has revealed a number of problems plaguing the credibility of scientific research: findings are not replicable, codes are computationally irreproducible, the statistical reporting is inaccurate, the effects do not survive further robustness checks, etc. A *few* of these problems can be alleviated simply by adopting good practices while exploring (analyzing and visualizing) data and reporting results from statistical analysis.
+This is where `ggstatsplot` comes in.

-In a typical exploratory data analysis workflow, data visualization and statistical modeling are two different phases: visualization informs modeling, and modeling in its turn can suggest a different visualization method, and so on and so forth [@wickham2016r].
-The central idea of `ggstatsplot` package in R programming language [@base2021] is simple: combine these two phases into one in the form of graphics with statistical details.
-The package is designed to follow the best practices in **both** data visualization [@cleveland1985;
+In a typical data analysis workflow, data visualization and statistical modeling are two different phases: visualization informs modeling, and modeling in its turn can suggest a different visualization method, and so on and so forth [@wickham2016r].
+The central idea of `ggstatsplot` package in R programming language [@base2021] is simple: combine these two phases into one in the form of an informative graphic with statistical details.
-@grant2018data; @healy2018data; @tufte2001;
-@wilke2019fundamentals] and (Frequentist/Bayesian) statistical reporting
-[@american1985publication; @van2020jasp].

-Before discussing benefits of this approach, we will see output from one of its functions to understand its behavior.
+Before discussing benefits of this approach, we will see an example output to understand its behavior.

 ```r